Nahom-Assefa/Joy-News/README.md

 ## Usage

 Read and scroll through headlines freely as a guest.
 Create a user if you would like to save articles to your profile.
 Click "Profile" to save articles to your profile.
+Click "All Users" to make new friends.
+Visit their profiles to check out their saved articles.
+Remove friends and saved articles from your profile page.

 ## License